 Look for a Card with No Annual Fee

 There are so many credit cards available that you should not pay an annual fee in conjunction with your card.
 Many cards try to offer you cash back or other rewards as long as you pay an annual fee with the card.
-You should keep looking rewards cards as some rewards cards do not charge annual fee.
+You should keep looking rewards cards as some rewards cards do not charge the annual fee.

 You can look online for a card without an annual fee and apply there.
 A good place to start would be with your current bank or credit union.